-- have been absent from the College for one semester, unless returning from an official leave of absence; or - are returning from academic suspension; or - have graduated and wish to complete an additional major or minor, including student teaching.
+- have been absent from the College for at least one semester, unless returning from an official leave of absence; or - are returning from academic suspension; or - have graduated and wish to complete an additional major or minor, including student teaching.

 To be considered for readmission, the student must be in good academic and social standing at Coker and any subsequent institutions attended.
-Applications must be submitted no later than 30 days prior to the beginning of the next semester.
 Readmitted students (except those readmitted immediately following academic suspension) are subject to the College's degree requirements in effect at the time of return.

 Readmission is not automatic, as the College will review all educational, judicial, and financial records of the student.
-If questions arise from this review, the Academic Standards Committee will make the final decision regarding readmission.
+If questions arise from this review, the Office of Admissions and the Academic Standards Committee will make the final decision regarding readmission.